lcvaleski/meandering-app/README.md

 ## Dev Environment setup

 * Testing has not been done with anything higher than Java version 17.0.13
-* the R2_URL variable needs to be defined via --dart-define flag for building/testing/running
+* the Google audio url variable needs to be defined via --dart-define flag for building/testing/running
 * Install [Flutter](https://flutter.dev/)
 * Install [Android Studio](https://developer.android.com/studio) with Flutter and Dart plugins
 * If you install version 2024.2.1 or higher, you'll need to explicitly configure Flutter to use your Java 17 version. ``` flutter config --jdk-dir PATH-TO-YOUR-JAVA-INSTALLATION ```